 Holló utca 3-9 fszt.
 7, Budapest, Hungary, 1075

-Villa Bagatella-Ignite all your senses at this luxurious 1920s villa.
+Ignite all your senses at this luxurious 1920s villa.
 As a family owned restaurant, they are dedicated to fresh, wholesome and artisanal food.
-The lush purple and white decor, crowned with glistening chandeliers calm you as your choose from their large selection of home baked goods or sit down for a gourmet brunch.
+The lush purple and white decor, crowned with glistening chandeliers calm you as you choose from their large selection of home-baked goods or sit down for a gourmet brunch.
 Pair their champagne breakfast with a silky cappuccino and you’ll be set for the day.
 This place is perfect for a group of friends looking to spend their weekend pampering themselves.

 Opening hours vary for Bakery and Bistro.